Carsten Müller

-Carsten Müller (born May 8, 1970 in Braunschweig) is a German lawyer and politician of the Christian Democratic Union (CDU).
+Carsten Müller (born 8 May 1970 in Braunschweig) is a German lawyer and politician of the Christian Democratic Union (CDU).

 Early life and career

-After finishing school in 1989 at Gymnasium Kleine Burg in Braunschweig, Müller graduated to 1991 as a banker and in 1992 began to study law in the Georg-August-University Goettingen, which he completed in 1998.
+After finishing school in 1989 at Gymnasium Kleine Burg in Braunschweig, Müller graduated to 1991 as a banker and in 1992 began to study law in the Georg-August-University Goettingen, completing his course in 1998.
 From 1992 to 1999 he was on the alternative military service in the Technical Relief.
 In 2001 he was fully qualified as a lawyer and from 2003 to 2006, he also took the management of a medium-sized company in the meat industry.

 Political career

 Career in state politics

 As a student in 1986 Müller joined the Young Union and from 1989 to 1990 was the CDU Chairman of the Student Union in Lower Saxony.
 From 1990 to 1992 and again since 2000, he has belonged to the Land executive of CDU Braunschweig and since 1998 has also been vice-chairman of the CDU for the district of Braunschweig.